Home | Volume 48 | Article number 162

 Authors' contributions Up Down

 Patient management, data collection, manuscript drafting: Hiba Ben Hassine, Amina Chaka.
-Manuscript revision: Ferdaoues Ouertani, Sadek Ben Jabra, Ibtissem Korbi, Faouzi Noomen All the authors have read and agreed to the final manuscript.
+Manuscript revision: Ferdaoues Ouertani, Sadek Ben Jabra, Ibtissem Korbi, Faouzi Noomen.
+All the authors read and approved the final version of this manuscript.

 Figures Up Down

-Figure 1: uncommon ectopic placement of foreign body at the rectosigmoid junction legend: a computerized tomography scan with contrast showed colonic distension upstream of a 10 cm foreign body at the rectosigmoid junction
+Figure 1: uncommon ectopic placement of foreign body at the rectosigmoid junction: a computerized tomography scan with contrast showed colonic distension upstream of a 10 cm foreign body at the rectosigmoid junction

 Figure 2: surgical view of the foreign body; intraoperative images showing the foreign body after colotomy